neilabdev/Peekaboo/README.md

      /******************************************************************************************************************
         Following methods have no relation with optional mask NEIPeekabooAutomaximizeNavigatorBar and NEIPeekabooAutomaximizeToolbar, but can used to instead of in conjuction with mask to expand or contract views to maximize space.
-Mask if provided, allow you to not have to hide or show respetive controllers are, but provided, are maniuplated using standard show/hide navigation and toolbar methods.
+Mask if provided, allow you to not have to hide or show respetive controllers yourself, but if provided it is maniuplated using standard show/hide navigation and toolbar methods.
      ******************************************************************************************************************/